-Within the MFA’s Development department, the Annual Programs team oversees the Museum’s highest level annual membership programs: the Patron Program and Museum Council.
-Together with the Special Events department, the Annual Programs team works to develop, plan, and execute high-quality events and to provide special services for members of the Patron Program and the Museum Council.
+Part of the MFA’s External Relations Division, the Annual Programs team oversees the Museum’s highest level annual membership programs: the Patron Program and Museum Council.
+In coordination with the MFA’s Special Events staff, the Annual Programs team works to develop, plan, and execute high-quality cultural events and provides special access for members of the Patron Program and Museum Council at the MFA.

 The Patron Program, established in 1975, represents one of the most important sources of unrestricted annual gift income to the MFA.
-This year over 800 Patron households are expected to raise more than $6.5 million to support the Museum’s annual operating costs.
+This year, the 800 households of the Patron Program will raise more than $6.5 million to support the Museum’s annual operating budget.

 - Proficient in Microsoft Office